krakenlake/vmon/README.md

 ### Exceptions ###

-VMON installs a trap handler (if running in M-mode) in order to catch exceptions.
+VMON installs a trap handler (if running in M-mode and Zicsr is available) in order to catch exceptions.
 Exceptions are printed:

 ![Screenshot 2025-05-16 at 09 36 18](https://github.com/user-attachments/assets/f344bbd6-ae28-46a1-8e33-ba65f898c903)